-Take a look at some of Friday's morning movers.
+Take a look at some of Friday's midday movers:

 Check out which companies are making headlines after-the-bell Thursday: